mwanakijiji/dewarp/docs/getting_started.rst

 In the config.ini file, replace the DIR_HOME string with the path to your copy of the repository.
 (The other directories will be made by the pipeline.)

-Specify the the other directories in the config.ini file, such as that which will contain the pinhole image in the config file.
+Specify the other directories in the config.ini file (if you want to change them from the defaults), such as that which will contain the pinhole image in the config file.

 Run